daryl800/Mandelbrot_ClientServer/README.md

 ### Setup & Installation
 All *.class files should be placed in the same directory.

-Put all server side files in the a folder on the server side.
+Put all server side files in a folder on the server side.
 Compile all files with "javac *.java" command.
 Note that the TCPIP port number is fixed as "5056".
-However, it can be changed by modifying the port number in the MandelbrotServer main functiopn and recompile the files.
+However, it can be changed by modifying the port number in the source code of MandelbrotServer main functiopn, it just requires a complilation to make the new setting effective.

-Put all client side files int a folder on the client side.
+Put all client side files in a folder on the client side.
 Compile all files with "javac *.java" command and ions list-of servers.**

 ### Execution